Tyler Alexander: Professional career

+Detroit Tigers

+Minor leagues

 Alexander signed with the Tigers and spent the 2015 season with the Connecticut Tigers, posting an 0–2 record and 0.97 ERA in 37 innings pitched.
 He started 2016 with the Lakeland Flying Tigers and was promoted to the Erie SeaWolves during the season.
 In 25 total games (24 starts) between the two teams, he pitched to an 8–8 record and 2.44 ERA with a 1.05 WHIP.
 He returned to Erie in 2017, posting an 8–9 record, a 5.07 ERA, and 120 strikeouts in 27 games (26 starts), and in 2018, he played for both Erie and the Toledo Mud Hens, going 6–8 with a 4.44 ERA in 26 games (24 starts).

-2019
+Major leagues

 Alexander returned to Toledo to begin the 2019 season.
 On July 3, 2019, the Tigers selected Alexander's contract and promoted him to the major leagues as the 26th man of a doubleheader against the Chicago White Sox.
 In his major league debut, he pitched five innings, allowing two runs and recording four strikeouts (including the very first batter he faced).
 On September 16, Alexander pitched six innings of one-run baseball against the Baltimore Orioles, earning his first major league win.

-2020

 On August 2, 2020, against the Cincinnati Reds, Alexander set an MLB record for a reliever by striking out nine consecutive batters.
 He also tied the American League and Tigers' franchise record of nine consecutive strikeouts set by Doug Fister on September 27, 2012.
 He became the first pitcher with 10 or more strikeouts in a relief outing since Randy Johnson set the strikeout record for a relief pitcher with 16 on July 18, 2001.
 (Johnson's record was accomplished on the second day of a suspended game; while he was the first pitcher to appear that day, he was officially listed as a reliever.)

 With the 2020 Detroit Tigers, Alexander appeared in 14 games, compiling a 2–3 record with a 3.96 ERA and 34 strikeouts in 36 1/3 innings pitched.

-2021

-Alexander made the Tigers opening day roster out of 2021 spring training.
+Alexander made the Tigers Opening Day roster out of 2021 spring training.
 He began the season as a long reliever and occasional "opener" (pitching the first two to three innings of a game), before being moved to an official starting role in July.
 On August 20, Alexander pitched a career-high seven innings and allowed only one run against the Toronto Blue Jays to record his first quality start of the season.
 Overall in 2021, Alexander appeared in 41 games (15 starts), posting a 2–4 record and 3.81 ERA, while striking out 87 batters in 106 1/3 innings.